Reading, writing, and the power of words

 by Anne DeGrace

 This article appeared in the fall 2015 issue of ARTiculate Magazine.
+Each year the Elephant Mountain Literary Festival offers the Holley Rubinsky Memorial Blue Pencil Sessions, this year with Writer-in-Residence Fred Stenson.

 In Holley Rubinsky’s 2006 novel Beyond This Point, five women find their way to the Kaslo-like town of Ruth during forest fire season.